fennar01/GeospatialReport/GeospatialReport/README.md

 This project uses a sample Sentinel-2 tile.
 Download a sample from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) or [AWS Open Data Registry](https://registry.opendata.aws/sentinel-2/).
 See `data/README.txt` for details.

 ## Method
-- Preprocess Sentinel-2 imagery (cloud masking, band selection, NDVI)
+- Preprocess Sentinel-2 imagery (cloud masking: QA60 band if available, otherwise blue band; band selection, NDVI)
 - Train or load a U-Net (or Random Forest) model for segmentation
 - Apply the model to the image
 - Visualize results on a map (Folium)